November 22, 2024

 With the metaverse, the stakes are high for future generations.
 We ought to think long and hard about the social implications of keeping people engaged in digital universes.
 However, the fact is that younger generations are already living in them.

 As a generation defines a new social norm, are we listening and engaging?
 It’s time for brands to meet younger generations where they are, and will be in the future.
-It will take forward-thinking entrepreneurs and business leaders to thoughtfully build a blended digital and physical reality that we’ll actually want to inhabit.
+It will take forward-thinking entrepreneurs and to thoughtfully build a blended digital and physical reality that we’ll actually want to inhabit.

 Related: Metaverse: A Game-changing Innovation For Entrepreneurs